Teradata/developer-resources/docs/intro.md

 The AI Unlimited platform has these elements:
 - The engine, on your cloud service provider (CSP)
 - Jupyter notebooks, with the AI Unlimited Jupyter Kernel, for running analytic workloads
-- Your object storage ***[better to say "data lake"?]***, on your CSP
+- Your object storage, on your CSP
-- Your GitHub or GitLab repository, for storing user and project information
+- Your GitHub or GitLab repository, for user authentication and storing project information
 - A web-based user interface and command line interface (CLI) for the AI Unlimited workspace service, which orchestrates the platform’s elements and supports project management tasks

-***MEM: Trying to get away from "service" - users care about what they can do, not what makes the product go - UI naming will hopefully change***
+***MEM: Trying to get away from "service" - users care about what they can do, not what makes the product go - UI naming will hopefully change.
+Not sure users care about what does the "orchestration."
+They would just assume that the elements talk to each other somehow.
+So again, "what do I do where?"***

-***MEM: Last bullet will probably be like "A project workspace for setting up AI Unlimited and managing projects"***
+***MEM: Last bullet will probably be like "A web-based project workspace in which the administrator user sets up AI Unlimited and can later change settings."
+Then another bullet for the CLI for deveoping automation - how to word that?***

-***MEM: We might want to add explicit content about what's the same/different among the 3 interfaces: 1. notebook, 2. workspace UI, 3. workspace CLI. #3 is for developers/automation work.
-Might users assume that the workspace UI and workspace CLI have the same functionality?
-They don't.***